 According to Celebrity Net Worth, Armstrong was worth approximately $125 million at the peak of his career.
 That has dropped considerably, but thanks to Uber, Lance Armstrong’s net worth is approximately $50 million today.

-His story is featured in an ESPN documentary, which will be released during the coronavirus pandemic.
+His story was featured in an ESPN documentary, which was released during the coronavirus pandemic.